Split your finances with your former-spouse and legally protect yourself from any future claims

 What is a Form A and Form A1?

-One of the most confusing parts of the new no-fault divorce process is the page after being asked if you want a financial order.
-Titled ‘How to apply for a financial order’, it says you need to complete another form (Form A or Form A1) and pay the additional fee.
-This is misleading.
-A Form A (notice of intention to proceed with an application for a financial order) is for a couple in agreement, but if you are using an online service such as Easy Online Divorce that files directly into the court department’s systems, you don’t need to complete a Form A.
+One of the most confusing aspects of the new no-fault divorce process is the page following the question about whether you want a financial order.
+This page, titled ‘How to apply for a financial order,’ instructs you to complete another form (Form A or Form A1) and pay an additional fee.
+However, this information can be misleading.

 Similarly, if you have a contested financial agreement, you need to complete a Form A1 (notice of intention to proceed with an application for a financial remedy), but again, if you have to go down this route, you will need a solicitor to help you, and they will complete the form A1 for you.